Association for Molecular Pathology: Advocacy

+The U.S. Food and Drug Administration (FDA) issued a final rule on May 6, 2024, to regulate laboratory-developed test (LDT) as medical devices and to oversee clinical laboratories as manufacturers of medical device.
+This rule would have increased reporting requirements by clinical laboratories, including registration for FDA premarket approval before launching new LDTs.
+AMP opposed this legislation and filed a lawsuit against the FDA in August 2024, citing concerns with the negative impact on patient access to LDTs and on laboratory innovation, as well as the expected increased costs of LDTs.

+On May 31, 2025, a U.S. federal court vacated this rule in favor of AMP and the American Clinical Laboratory Association, which had filed a separate lawsuit against the FDA.
+The court ruled that the regulation of LDTs as medical device “defies bedrock principles of statutory, common sense and longstanding industry practice” and that “Congress had already considered issues raised by LDTs in CLIA and had given the CMS regulatory authority over LDTs, not the FDA.”
+The FDA rule was officially withdrawn in September 2025.

 Publications

 AMP co-owns The Journal of Molecular Diagnostics (JMD) with the American Society for Investigative Pathology.
 First published in 1999, JMD is the highest ranked journal in its field, with an Impact Factor rating of 5.341 in 2021.
 Its focus includes original research on advances in molecular diagnostic medicine in oncology, infectious diseases, hematopathology, inherited diseases, clinical informatics, as well as review articles.
 AMP members receive complementary online access to the journal with their membership, discounts on publication fees, and AMP makes its practice guidelines available free of charge.
 In addition, AMP working groups also collaborate with colleagues from other scholarly societies on reports appearing in publications other than JMD.

 Partnerships

 AMP receives financial support from and collaborates with corporate sponsors to support the annual meeting and various other educational offerings.